 What does your rank mean?

 Your rank represents your Sensei's trust and respect in you, so it is up to you to make sure that you reflect that trust and respect positively.
 As a ranked student, when you have people visiting your dojo or attending their first class, you need to introduce yourself, welcome them, and try to show them why you love aikido.
 In general, try not to worry about rank.
 It's more important to learn the techniques. [source: Aikiweb] While it is honorable to say that you are not studying aikido for a rank, realistically you want to achieve a level of proficiency that tells another seasoned practitioner that it is safe to throw you.
 You will also need to advance in rank if you desire to teach aikido and build upon the reputation of your dojo.
-If you are a black belt, it is your duty to teach classes when the Sensei asks you to.
+If you are a black belt, it is your duty to teach classes and assist with dojo operations when your Sensei asks you to.

 What is testing like?

 Unlike other martial arts dojos, and even other aikido dojos,